Next Start

-For those who love transportation, mechanics and agriculture, getting into ag mechanics as a career could make sense.
-An agricultural mechanic, also known as an agricultural technician, is someone who helps maintain and repair different kinds of equipment used in these industries.
-They provide necessary service that impacts the livelihoods of many people.
+If you love transportation, mechanics and agriculture, getting into ag mechanics as a career could make sense.
+As an agricultural mechanic, you’d help maintain and repair different kinds of agricultural equipment, powering people’s livelihoods and ability to feed themselves and their families.

-Training and experience working on different kinds of farming equipment is something important for those interested in pursuing a career in the industry.1 Those who love problem solving and working with their hands would be great fits.
+Training and experience servicing different kinds of farming equipment is key for those interested in pursuing a career in the diesel industry, which is a great fit for those who love problem-solving and working with their hands.

-If the role of an agricultural mechanic sounds intriguing to you, keep reading to find out more about what their responsibilities are and how you can take steps to become one!
+Does the role of an agriculture mechanic sound intriguing to you?
+Then keep reading to find out more!
+Discover more about their responsibilities and how you can take steps toward becoming one yourself!

-Agricultural technicians repair and maintain various farming components.
+Agricultural mechanics, also known as farm equipment mechanics or agricultural equipment technicians, repair and maintain various farming components.
 They test machine systems, troubleshoot problems when they arise and perform repairs on various types of equipment.
 By maintaining the machinery used by farmers, they help to keep productivity high.

 • Plows